 HFA Senior Recognition Ceremony Information for Students

-Information and reminders about the HFA Senior Recognition Ceremony will be sent regularly via e-mail to students on the registrar's list of those eligible to participate in graduation/commencement ceremonies.
+Information and reminders about the HFA Senior Recognition Ceremony will be sent regularly via e-mail to those who are eligible to participate in graduation/commencement ceremonies according to the registrar .
 These will begin in March and will continue through the week of graduation.
 Students should check their UMass e-mail regularly.

-If you wish to receive a UMass commemorative medal, but are unable to attend the ceremony at which it would be presented, contact the University Events Office at firstname.lastname@example.org or by phone at (413) 577-1101 to ask that your medal be sent to you.
+If you wish to receive a UMass commemorative medal, but are unable to attend the ceremony at which it would be presented, contact the University Events Office at email@example.com or by phone at (413) 577-1101 to arrange to have your medal sent to you.

 HFA Senior Recognition Ceremony